Bitcoin leaps 12% to test recent peaks, ether hits 3-week high

 Last week, cryptocurrency enthusiast and Tesla boss Elon Musk said the carmarker would likely resume accepting bitcoin once it conducts due diligence on its energy use.
 It had suspended such payments in May, contributing to a sharp crypto selloff.

-Twitter boss Jack Dorsey also said last week that the digital currency is a “big part” of the social firm's future and, on Sunday, London's City A.M. newspaper reported – citing an un-named “insider” – that Amazon is looking to accept bitcoin payments by year's end.
+Twitter boss Jack Dorsey also said last week that the digital currency is a “big part” of the firm's future and, on Sunday, London's City A.M. newspaper reported – citing an un-named “insider” – that Amazon is looking to accept bitcoin payments by year's end.

 Brokers said that taken together the remarks were enough to finally lift the market from the floor of support where it has held steady since a May plunge, while data also pointed to heavy short-seller liquidations – suggesting many might have given up.